redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/4-convert2rhel/upgrade-exercise.md

 Once logged into [GitHub](https://github.com) navigate to the [Red Hat Partner Tech repo for Automated Smart Management](https://github.com/redhat-partner-tech/automated-smart-management) repo.
 Next, on the Automated Smart Management repo page, in the top, upper right of the page, click "Fork".
 This will create a "forked" Automated Smart Management repo in your personal GitHub account.

-[Switch the "Automated Management" project in Tower to utilize your newly cloned repo](https://github.com/your-github-username/automated-smart-management.git).
+[Switch the "Automated Management" project in AAP to utilize your newly cloned repo](https://github.com/your-github-username/automated-smart-management.git).
 The following files are some good places to start looking to see where you can adjust the Extra Vars instance tags to select/filter what particular instances that a job template/playbook gets run against:

 `group_vars/control/inventories.yml`

 `group_vars/control/job_templates.yml`

-Once the updates are made, commit and push these changes to the cloned repo, followed by running the "SETUP / Tower" job template, which will propogate the changes to Tower itself.
+Once the updates are made, commit and push these changes to the cloned repo, followed by running the "SETUP / Controller" job template, which will propogate the changes to AAP itself.
 ...